Business Improvement District

-The Downtown Boulder Business Improvement District (BID) is a quasi-municipal corporation and political subdivision of the State of Colorado formed in 1999 and encompassing a 49-block taxing district approved by property owners to cultivate a cleaner, safer and more vibrant downtown community.
-The tax revenue is used by the BID to provide maintenance services that supplement those provided by the City of Boulder and to provide a comprehensive consumer marketing program.
-Maintenance services for the BID include but are not limited to trash removal and graffiti removal.
-The marketing and promotion of the district to both consumers and investor markets includes advertising, branding, banners, brochures, printed collateral materials, newsletters, public relations, social media, online efforts and market research.
-The BID funds economic vitality efforts including market research, tenant recruitment for both retail and office and support services for small businesses and educates the pubic on the value of shopping local to support small businesses and community.
+The Downtown Boulder Business Improvement District (BID) is a quasi-municipal corporation and political subdivision of the State of Colorado formed in 1999.
+The BID encompasses a 49-block taxing district approved by downtown property owners to cultivate a cleaner, safer and more vibrant downtown community.
+The tax revenue is used by the BID to provide maintenance services that supplement those provided by the City of Boulder and to provide a comprehensive consumer marketing and communication program.

 The Downtown Boulder Business Improvement District markets and promotes the district to both consumers and investor audiences.
 These efforts include: advertising, branding, event marketing, banners, brochures, printed collateral materials, newsletters, public relations, social media, digital media and market research.

 BID funding for operations and maintenance services throughout the district includes trash pickup, graffiti and sidewalk gum removal, snow shoveling, holiday lights, plant maintenance and banner program.
 The BID has an operations team working daily to maintain a clean and appealing downtown district.

 The BID funds economic vitality efforts including, tenant recruitment for both retail and office spaces and support services for small businesses.
 In conjunction with the city and community partners, the BID co-funds biennial Intercept Surveys and occasional retail and resident studies.

 Phil Dumontet - Whole Sol Blend Bar